derivita/hrpc-docs/content/docs/tutorials/basic/web.md

 cross-origin content.

-In this simple example, the browser makes gRPC requests to port `:8080`.
-Envoy forwards the request to the backend gRPC server listening on port `:9090`.
+In this simple example, the browser makes HRPC requests to port `:8080`.
+Envoy forwards the request to the backend HRPC server listening on port `:9090`.